 The 28th anniversary of the Americans with Disabilities Act (ADA) might be one of the most important anniversaries this year.
 In the United States of America, the current administration is chipping away at the ADA.
 Instead of pushing forward into a society of inclusivity, people with disabilities are fighting for their life, their health and their basic human needs.
 I don’t know about you, but I’m ready to fight to not only keep it but, improve on it.

 I’m used to fighting for my rights.
 Long before there was an ADA, I was in the fight.
 Looking back, I can’t remember a time when I wasn’t fighting for it.
 If it wasn’t me, it was my mom who did the fighting.
-I learned everything I know about standing up for my rights while sitting in a wheelchair from her.
+I learned everything I know from her about standing up for my rights while sitting in a wheelchair.

 PRE ADA DAYS